UVLabs/wordpress-plugin-boilerplate/readme.md

 - Add relevant info to package.json

-#### Search and replaces (case sensitive):
+#### Search and replaces (all are case sensitive):

-- Replace 'our_plugin_name' with Plugin name
+- Replace 'our_plugin_name' with Plugin name (exact match [whole word])

-- Replace 'text-domain' with plugin text domain
+- Replace 'text-domain' with plugin text domain (exact match [whole word])

-- Replace 'PREFIX' with a prefix for constants
+- Replace 'PREFIX' with a prefix for constants (loose match)

-- Replace 'prefix' with a lowercase version of the plugin name example `myplugin` etc. USE UNDERSCORES for the sparation example `my_plugin`
+- Replace 'prefix_' with a lowercase version of the plugin name example `_myplugin` etc. USE UNDERSCORES for the sparation example `_my_plugin` (loose match)

+- Replace 'prefix-' with a lowercase version of the plugin name example `myplugin-` etc. USE DASHES for the sparation example `my-plugin-` (exact match [whole word])

-- Replace 'prefix' in file name for activator and deactivator classes located in `/includes` with a lowercase version of the plugin name example wcdpue, prefix etc
+- Replace 'prefix' in file name for activator and deactivator classes located in `/includes` with a lowercase version of the plugin name, example `myplugin`.
+USE DASHES for the sparation example `my-plugin-`

+- Replace 'prefix' in file name for your asset files located in `/assets` with a lowercase version of the plugin name, example `myplugin`.
+USE DASHES for the sparation example `my-plugin-`

+- Replace prefix.zip with the name for your dist file that will be created when you run `composer dist` example `myplugin.zip`

 - Replace 'Root' with a shortname for plugin example `Myplugin` etc (You need to run `composer dumpautoload` after making this change to refresh autoload file with correct details.)

-- Replace 'plugin_author_name' with your name name,
+- Replace 'plugin_author_name' with your name name, (exact match [whole word])

-- Replace 'plugin_author_url' with your website,
+- Replace 'plugin_author_url' with your website, (exact match [whole word])

-- Replace 'plugin_author_email' with your email address
+- Replace 'plugin_author_email' with your email address (exact match [whole word])